intel/mlir-extensions/docs/rfcs/XeGPU.md

 By allowing XeGPU operating on workgroup level data size, it provides a concise IR for tensor compiler instead of multiple level nested loop IR for subgroup and work item level operation.
 To enable XeGPU operate the workgroup level, we introduce `layout` attribute to specify how the data is distributed across subgroups. `layout` enables tensor compiler to express the cooperative operation among subgroups by specifying a `layout` to partition data among subgroups without manipulating a nested IR representation.
 The attribute allows tensor compiler to control the block size for both the workgroup and subgroup and perform autotuning as the number of subgroups, layout, and tensor size per subgroups are critical performance knobs.

 `layout` attribute can be viewed as upgraded version of `sg_map`.
-It includes all the parameters in `sg_map`, and adds a few more to support workgroup semantics. `layout` attribute supports multiple dimension, comparing `sg_map` supporting 2D only.
+It includes all the parameters in `sg_map`, and adds a few more to support workgroup semantics. `layout` attribute supports multiple dimensions, whereas `sg_map` is limited to 2D.

 **xegpu.layout (upgraded from xegpu.sg_map)**

 `layout` specifies how a n-d tensor (defined by the tensor descriptor) is partitioned among subgroup within a workgroup. `layout` consists of six parameters:
   * sg_layout: Defines the n-d arrangement of subgroups within the workgroup.
-The dimensions can be a 3d array as [dim_0, dim_1, dim_2].
-  * sg_data: Specifies the shape of the tensor size for each subgroup after decomposition.
+  * sg_data: Specifies the shape of the tensor for each subgroup after decomposition.
+  * inst_data: Specifies the shape of the tensor for each instruction at subgroup level.
+It maybe identical to sg_data.
-  * lane_layout: Defines the 2D arrangement of WIs within the subgroup.
-It has same semantics as `wi_layout`.
+  * lane_layout: Defines the n-d arrangement of WIs within the subgroup.
+It was known as `wi_layout`.
-  * lane_data: Specifies the shape of the tensor fragment that each WI loads or stores as a single packed data unit (16/32-bit).
-It has same semantics as `wi_data`.
+  * lane_data: Specifies the shape of the tensor fragment that each WI owns.
+The lane_data must be contiguous.
+One instruction may owns multiple lane_data.
+It was known as `wi_data`.
-  * order: The dimension order used to linearize n-d subgroup ids to 1-d.
+  * order: The dimension order used to linearize n-d subgroup ids and lane ids.
 The first dimension in the order list is the fastest-changing dimension.
-  * scope: indicate the scope of the data.
-It can be `wg`, `sg`, or `lane`. `wg` stands for workgroup, and `sg` stands for subgroup.

 Example of linerized subgourp id regarding order[1, 0] vs. order [0, 1].
 | sg_layout[4, 4] | order[1, 0] | order[0, 1]